yashparikh02/networkcall-scraper/README.md

 python \
 selenium \
 selenium-wire \
-webdriver-manager
+webdriver-manager \
 urllib

 If you don't have any of them (assuming you have pip, if you don't have pip, install pip), run: pip install selenium \
 pip install selenium-wire \
-pip install webdriver-manager
+pip install webdriver-manager \
-pip install urllib
+pip install urllib ]

-Otherwise ask me for questions!